Moz vs Ahrefs — Which is Better?

 These metrics include really useful ones like a traffic estimate and the equivalent PPC value of the ranking; and recently, a ‘word count’ metric has been added too (this is highlighted in the screenshot above).

-There is one aspect of Moz’s SERP analysis that is worth singling out for praise — the ‘page score’ metric that it puts beside a search result (there isn’t a similar metric provided in Ahrefs’ equivalent keyword overview reports).
+There is one particular aspect of Moz’s SERP analysis that is worth singling out for praise — the ‘page score’ metric that it puts beside a search result (there isn’t a similar metric provided in Ahrefs’ equivalent keyword overview reports).

 On-page SEO metric